enhance-dev/enhance-styles/README.md

 ```

 ### `color`
 `color` is for one off spot colors.
 Colors must be specified as hexidecimal and can be named however you like.
-#### example color
+For example:

  `"crimson": "#eb0052"`

 ### `grid`
-`grid` contains the settings for a css grid based grid
+`grid` contains the settings for CSS grid classes.

-- steps are the amount of sections you want in your grid.
+- `steps` are the amount of sections you want in your grid.
 Default is 6.

 ### `properties`
 `properties` is an object of named value custom properties.
 These can be used to supply variables for anything from drop shadows to animations.
 [Some inspiration](https://open-props.style/)